mfkiwl/Parallel-adder/README.md

 # Parallel-adder
-Project involves verilog codes for adders
+Project involves the verilog code for modulo 2^16 adder using ripple carry adder.